 Don’t let your local dealership service center tell you that you you have to use their brand of oil to “maintain your warranty”.
 That is one of the biggest untruths we have heard, yet it goes on day in and day out.
 We constantly receive calls from customers that were told this by their servicing dealership.
 Please be aware that this practice is not authorized or condoned by the auto manufacturers.

 For a servicing dealership to essentially tell a customer that they have to use a lower quality oil to “maintain their warranty” is not only wrong but it is also illegal unless they provide it free of charge.
 There are Federal laws that protect you against this.
 But it’s also common-sense: how can using a vastly superior oil, providing the highest levels of protection, void any warranty?
 Please read “Vehicle Warranties With AMSOIL” to learn more.

-Here’s the bottom line: use of AMSOIL’s REAL SYNTHETIC lubricants throughout the drivetrains of commercial diesel fleets has multiplied reliability along with fleet service life, maintenance costs go down significantly, and field studies have shown netting an average fuel economy improvement of 6.54 to 8.2%.
+Here’s the bottom line: use of AMSOIL’s REAL SYNTHETIC lubricants throughout the drivetrains of commercial, municipal, and state diesel fleets has multiplied reliability along with fleet service life, maintenance costs go down significantly, and field studies have shown netting an average fuel economy improvement of 6.54 to 8.2%.

 This new pdf Diesel Power brochure covers important products and information on diesel-powered vehicles like the Duramax.

 AMSOIL to the Rescue in the CK-4/FA-3 Diesel Oil Crisis

 The pains in the API’s new Service Grades for diesel oil, and why your Duramax diesel engine oil choice is more critical than ever before.